 Compare these amounts (the employee share of social security and Medicare taxes) with the total social security and Medicare taxes actually withheld from employees for the quarter (from your payroll records).
-The difference, positive or negative, is your fractions-of-cents adjustment to be reported on line 7a (line 6a of the 2008 Form 944, line 6 of the 2009 Form 944).
-If the actual amount withheld is less, report a negative adjustment using a minus sign (if possible) in the entry space.
+The difference, positive or negative, is your fractions-of-cents adjustment to be reported on line 7a of Form 941 or line 6 of the 2009 Form 944.
+If the actual amount withheld is less, report a negative adjustment using a minus sign (if possible, otherwise use parentheses) in the entry space.
 If the actual amount is more, report a positive adjustment.